 Gartner is paid by the entities that it rates is brought up by people who know this fact, but Gartner makes every effort to keep this secret.

 To illustrate a conflict that Gartner has, we will take the case of SAM software.

 SAM is a software category that serves to reduce the license fees paid to other software vendors.

 - SAM determines actual software usage and allows the customer to reduce the amount that it is over licensed, that it pays for licenses that it is not using.

-- When a software vendor comes to audit a company, and then bring a claim against the customer, which is typically exaggerated, then the customer can use the output of the SAM software to push back on exaggerated claims on the part of software vendors.
+- When a software vendor comes to audit a company and then brings a claim against the customer, which is typically exaggerated, the customer can use the SAM software output to push back on exaggerated claims on software vendors.

-- SAM software overall can be used continually to plan license use and to put the customer in a better position versus software vendors in terms of optimizing its usage.
+- Overall, SAM software can be used continually to plan license use and put the customer in a better position versus software vendors to optimize its usage.